-- RG 000.25 [CO 14/XX] gives relief, for the avoidance of doubt, so that where disclosure is required under Ch 6D of the Corporations Act for an offer to issue CDIs over foreign shares, it is the foreign company (and not the depositary nominee) who is required to provide disclosure. - RG 000.26 Our class order achieves this by modifying the Corporations Act in relation to offers for issue of CDIs, so that the foreign company that offers and issues the shares underlying the CDIs is taken to be the offeror and issuer of the CDIs. - RG 000.27 This relief reflects our view that it is the foreign company, not the depositary nominee, who is the entity that: - (a) for the purpose of Ch 6D, offers and issues the CDIs within the meaning of s700(3) of the Corporations Act (i.e. it is the foreign
+- RG 253.25 [CO 14/827] gives relief so that where disclosure is required under Ch 6D of the Corporations Act for an offer to issue CDIs over underlying foreign securities, it is the foreign company (and not the depository nominee) who is required to provide disclosure. - RG 253.26 Our class order achieves this by modifying the Corporations Act in relation to offers for issue of CDIs, so that the foreign company that offers and issues the underlying foreign securities is taken to be the offeror and issuer of the CDIs.

-- company who has the capacity, or who agrees, to issue or transfer the securities if the offer is accepted); and - (b) for the purpose of Ch 7, issues the CDIs within the meaning of s761E(4) of the Corporations Act (i.e. it is the foreign company who is responsible for the obligations owed in relation to the CDI, specifically, the obligations owed under the ASX Settlement Operating Rules). - RG 000.28 We recognise that there are differing views in the market about whether the foreign company or the depositary nominee offers and issues CDIs.
+- RG 253.27 This reflects our view that it is the foreign company, not the depository nominee, who is the entity that: - (a) for the purpose of Ch 6D, offers and issues the CDIs within the meaning of s700(3) of the Corporations Act (i.e. it is the foreign company who has the capacity, or who agrees, to issue or transfer the CDIs if the offer is accepted); and - (b) for the purpose of Ch 7, issues the CDIs within the meaning of s761E(4) of the Corporations Act (i.e. it is the foreign company who is responsible for the obligations owed in relation to the CDI, specifically, the obligations owed under the ASX Settlement Operating Rules). - RG 253.28 We recognise that there are differing views in the market about whether the foreign company or the depository nominee offers and issues CDIs.

-Note 1: In 2012, the then Government considered that the depositary nominee, in the context of depositary interests issued over Commonwealth Government Securities, would likely be the entity responsible for providing disclosure to retail clients under Ch 7 of the Corporations Act: see the Revised Explanatory Memorandum to the Commonwealth Government Securities Legislation Amendment (Retail Trading) Bill 2012.
+Note 1: In 2012, the then Government considered that the depository nominee, in the context of depository interests issued over Commonwealth Government Securities, would likely be the entity responsible for providing disclosure to retail clients under Ch 7 of the Corporations Act: see the Revised Explanatory Memorandum to the Commonwealth Government Securities Legislation Amendment (Retail Trading) Bill 2012.

-Note 2: ASIC also previously held the view that the depositary nominee (not the foreign company) is the entity that offers and issues CDIs (and therefore, is the entity that is required to provide disclosure to investors): see Class Order [CO 02/311] CHESS Depositary Nominees Pty Ltd - CDIs (now revoked) and Class Order [CO 02/312] Part 7.11, Division 4 financial products for ASTC (as amended by Class Order [CO 09/27] Variation of Class Orders [CO 02/312] and [CO 05/26] and [CO 14/XX]).
+Note 2: ASIC also previously held the view that the depository nominee (not the foreign company) is the entity that offers and issues CDIs (and is, therefore, the entity that is required to provide disclosure to investors): see Class Order [CO 02/311] CHESS Depositary Nominees Pty Ltd - CDIs (now revoked) and Class Order [CO 02/312] Part 7.11, Division 4 financial products for ASTC (as amended by Class Order [SCO 09/27] Variation of Class Orders [CO 02/312] and [CO 05/26] and [CO 14/829] Variation of Class Order [CO 02/312]).

-RG 000.29 Our class order relief removes any uncertainty as to who the offeror and the issuer is for an offer to issue CDIs over foreign shares.
+RG 253.29 Our class order relief removes any uncertainty as to who the offeror and the issuer are for an offer to issue CDIs over underlying foreign securities.

-Note: [CO 14/XX] also modifies s1017F so that a foreign company is taken to be the issuer of CDIs for the purposes of that section and is therefore required to confirm transactions under which retail clients acquire CDIs.
+Note: [CO 14/827] also modifies s1017F so that a foreign company is the issuer of CDIs for the purposes of that section and is, therefore, required to confirm transactions under which retail clients acquire CDIs.